 - Find a safe area: It’s important that you use the short rifle in a secluded area.
 This ensures that any stray bullets won’t hit or harm people, animals, or items.
 Also important is using it in an open field that is free of obstacles and distractions.

 - Proper grip: You should learn to hold the carbine correctly.
 This entails placing the butt well, applying the right force (not too much or too little), and maintaining stability when firing.
-You should also maintain proper breathing technique.
+You should also maintain proper breathing techniques.

 - Full concentration: Taking shots requires full concentration if everything is to be done accordingly.
-Have proper views of the surrounding, maintain the best eye level, and also be aware of where the controls, locks, and trigger are.
+Have proper views of the surrounding, maintain the best eye level, and also be aware of where the controls, locks, and triggers are.
 Your finger should only be on the trigger when you are fully sure and ready to fire.

 - Proper carrying: Carry the carbine when it’s lock and the muzzle is facing downwards.
 Hold it at the stock and butt/handle and not near the trigger or lock mechanism.